In the event of a major emergency, we can help in a number of ways:

 The Regional Community Resilience Group (RCRG) Newsletter

-You can read the latest Autumn Winter 2020 - 2021 edition of the Regional Community Group (RCG) Newsletter on the Department for Infrastructure's website (link opens in new window).
+You can read the latest Autumn Winter 2020 - 2021 edition of the Regional Community Resilience Group (RCRG) Newsletter on the Department for Infrastructure's website (link opens in new window).

 It provides helpful information on: